 - The current CPT rules for office visits say time may be used to select a code for new or established patients if counseling/coordination of care dominates the visit.

 - In 2021, the time rules will change, allowing time to be used for codes 99202–99215, even if the visit is not dominated by counseling.
 Other non-face-to-face activities on the day of the visit may be included in the total time in 2021–but no sooner.

-Does the phone in your office ring off the hook when medical news hits Yahoo’s landing page?
+Does the phone in your office ring off the hook when medical news hits google’s landing page?
 The bubble above your patient’s head reads, “Do I need a statin?”
 “To mammogram or not to mammogram?”
 “Is hormone replacement therapy really that bad for you?
-Because I can tell you, my nights are really bad.”
-And, when these patients meet with the doctor they say, “I don’t need to be examined.
+Because I can tell you, my nights are awful.”
+And, when these patients meet with the doctor or other provider they say, “I don’t need to be examined.
 I just want to talk with her.”
 As if talking might not constitute a visit.

 But it does.

 A physician or non-physician practitioner (NPP) may bill for discussion visits, even if no physical exam is done.
 Even if it is a new patient.
 How?
 By using time to select the level of Evaluation and Management (E/M) service.
 Here’s what the CPT® book says:

 “When counseling and/or coordination of care dominates (more than 50%) the encounter with the patient and/or family (face-to-face time in the office or other outpatient setting or floor/unit time in the hospital or nursing facility), then time shall be considered the key or controlling factor to qualify for a particular level of E/M services. …The extent of counseling and/or coordination of care must be documented in the medical record.”